julamifra/quiz-game/README.md

   ![Screenshot 1 css validation](./docs/css_validator_quiz_game_1.JPG)
   ![Screenshot 2 css validation](./docs/css_validator_quiz_game_2.JPG)

   The CSS validaton has been done with [CSS validator](https://www.cssportal.com/css-validator/).
-In this case, some warnings have been suggested from the validator.
+In this case, some warnings have been suggested by the validator.
 No errors have been found.

 - **JS:**
   ![Screenshot 1 JS validation](./docs/js_validator_quiz_game.JPG)